karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

 # Fundamental Machine Learning Algorithms

-Continuing where we stopped [last year](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/mazumdarparijat/5738600293466112).
+The aim of the project is to improve our implementation of fundamental ML algorithms.
+You can build on a good foundation - and continue where we stopped [last year](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/mazumdarparijat/5738600293466112).

 ## The usual suspects